-Fiscal policy has been used since the early days of civilisation.
+Fiscal policy has been used since the early days of civilization.
 The ancient Greeks used public works projects to stimulate the economy, and the Roman Empire used taxation to finance its military campaigns.
-Fiscal policy was also used during the Industrial Revolution, as governments invested in infrastructure to support the new factories and businesses.
-In the 20th century, fiscal policy became an important tool for managing the economy, and was used during the Great Depression and the Second World War.
+Fiscal policy was also used during the Industrial Revolution as governments invested in infrastructure to support new factories and businesses.
+In the 20th century, fiscal policy became an important tool for managing the economy, and it was used during the Great Depression and World War II.

 Fiscal policy is used by governments to influence the level of economic activity in the economy.
 Fiscal policy is usually used in conjunction with monetary policy, which is the use of interest rates and other monetary tools to influence the economy.
 Fiscal policy can be used to achieve a variety of economic goals, such as full employment, price stability, or economic growth.

 Fiscal policy has a number of advantages.
-It can be used to stabilise the economy in the short run, and to achieve long-term economic goals.
-Fiscal policy is also relatively easy to implement, and can be quickly adjusted to respond to changing economic conditions.
+It can be used to stabilize the economy in the short run, and to achieve long-term economic goals.
+Fiscal policy is also relatively easy to implement, and it can be quickly adjusted to respond to changing economic conditions.
 However, fiscal policy also has a number of disadvantages.
-It can be difficult to target specific economic goals, and it can take a long time for the effects of fiscal policy to be felt.
-Fiscal policy can also be inflationary, and can lead to higher government debt levels.
+It can be difficult to target specific economic goals through fiscal policy, and it can take a long time for the effects to be felt.
+Fiscal policy can also be inflationary, and it can lead to higher government debt levels.

 The future of fiscal policy is uncertain.
 Many countries are facing large budget deficits, and there is a debate about the best way to reduce these deficits.
 Some economists argue for more expansionary fiscal policy, while others argue for more contractionary fiscal policy.
 There is also a debate about the role of fiscal policy in relation to monetary policy.
 Some economists argue that fiscal policy should be the primary tool for managing the economy, while others argue that monetary policy is more effective.
 The future of fiscal policy will likely depend on the outcome of these debates.